amzn/differential-privacy-bayesian-optimization/README.md

 #### Example
 Let's review an example of running a full experiment for an already provided algorithm.
 We will use Adult dataset/Logistic Regression/Adam optimizer.
 Switch to project's root folder, make sure dependencies above are installed, and update PATH and PYTHONPATH variables as needed.
-For example, this verifies that we have gpflowopt installed:
+For example, this verifies that we have botorch installed:

 ```
-pip freeze | grep -i gpflowopt
+pip freeze | grep -i botorch
 ```

 And this adds project's root folder to PATH, assuming we are already in that folder: